-From Brittany on July 23rd, 2010 in Kitchen Remodel
+From Dean Dowd on July 23, 2010 in Kitchen Remodel

 Designed for an artsy family of six in Dix Hills, New York, this kitchen remodel is perhaps one of the most beautiful we’ve seen.
 It captures the family’s personality so well—their creative, playful spirit, colorful design taste…even their love of peacock feathers!
 We sat down with Ken Kelly of Kitchen Designs, the mastermind behind it all, to get the story on this amazing makeover.
 Ken shared his secrets to a fun yet functional kitchen remodel.